protonemedia/laravel-ffmpeg/README.md

 ## Example app

-Here's a blogpost that will help you get started with this package:
+Here's a blog post that will help you get started with this package:

 https://protone.media/en/blog/how-to-use-ffmpeg-in-your-laravel-projects